 Simply put, the general ledger of an HOA is a chief repository of an organization’s financial data.
 It uses numbered account titles, taken from a chart of accounts, to track all financial transactions.
 It serves as a master copy of all accounting information, from assets and liabilities to revenue and expenses.

-HOA General Ledger
+The Importance of an HOA General Ledger

-The foundation to all HOA accounting is the general ledger.
+The foundation of all HOA accounting is the general ledger.
 Much like your checkbook at home, the HOA general ledger keeps an ongoing record of all transactions made by the community association.
-All other financial statements such as the balance sheet, income statement, and statement of receivables are created based on the ledger.
+It makes the preparation of taxes and reports easy because all the information you need is in one location.

-At any point in time, you should be able to look at the ledger and see how much money the association currently has in all accounts and where money has moved.
+At any point in time, you should be able to look at the ledger and see how much money the association currently has in all accounts, as well as where money has moved.
 If you need to go back and see how much the association spent on landscaping in August three years ago, you should be able to find it in the ledger records.

 Once you find the approach that works best for your HOA, stick with it.
 Switching between different approaches can make reviewing financial information in the future confusing and may hinder your board of directors’ ability to make well-informed decisions.

-Regularly checking bank statements is a good way to double check the accuracy of the HOA general ledger.
-Sometimes transactions can accidentally go unreported or, in some cases, fraudulent activity may occur.
+Regularly checking bank statements is a good way to double-check the accuracy of the HOA general ledger.
+Sometimes, transactions can accidentally go unreported or, in some cases, fraudulent activity may occur.
 Whenever you receive statements from the bank, make sure all transactions match up between them and the HOA general ledger.